elisabethschiele/modelChecking/README.md

 These classes inherit from their respective general classes.
 The key difference is that the leaves of type LeafNodeOld in DecisionTreeOld store a visit history called `visits`.
 This history is required to determine if a split is beneficial.

 #### DecisionTreeNew, LeafNodeNew, InnerNodeNew
-These classes inherit from the respective general classes.
+These classes inherit from their respective general classes.
 They do not have any additional attributes.

 ## Future Work
 ### Parameter Grid-Search